FIFA 22? Call us old-fashioned, but isn’t it cheaper to buy FIFA 2003 if you want to play as Zidane, Henry and Ronaldo?

 96 for pace, 95 for dribbling and 93 for shooting is quite frankly ridiculous.
 He has, however, only got a four-star weak foot though.
 So not completely perfect for Pele.

-Still, he’s by far and away the most complete attacker you can use in any version of the game.
+Still, he’s by far the most complete attacker you can use in any version of the game.

 Get the best features, fun and footballing frolics straight to your inbox every week.